Moving Average Crossovers

-A popular use for moving averages is to develop simple trading systems based on moving average crossovers.
+A popular use for is to develop simple trading systems based on moving average crossovers.
 A trading system using two moving averages would give a buy signal when the shorter (faster) moving average crosses above the longer (slower) moving average.
 A sell signal would be given when the shorter moving average crosses below the longer moving average.

 The speed of the systems and the number of signals generated will depend on the length of the moving averages.
 Shorter moving average systems will be faster, generate more signals, and be nimble for early entry.
 However, they will generate more false signals than systems with longer moving averages.

-In Apple, Inc.'s (AAPL) daily chart below, a 30/100 exponential moving average (EMA) crossover generated buy and sell signals.
+In Apple, Inc.'s (AAPL) daily chart below, a 30/100 (EMA) crossover generated buy and sell signals.

 As with all trend-following systems, the signals work well when the stock develops a strong trend but are ineffective when the stock is in a trading range.
 The one generated in Nov 2023 was a good entry point for a long position.
 However, the exit signal based on the moving average crossover generated on March 2024 would have given back some profits.